pardeike/Achtung2/TESTING.md

 - the source build result;
 - deployed mod and companion DLL hashes;
 - the restarted GABS instance identity;
-- fresh tool discovery showing all three named contracts;
+- fresh tool discovery showing all four named contracts;
 - structured results from both no-tick contracts and the realtime contract; and
 - relevant new errors from RimWorld's player log.